RYRY1002/RYRY1002-Shaders/RYRY1002 Shaders/README.md

-This shader is currently in development, here are the dates that the shader was published (see folders).
+This shader is currently in development, you can see the dates that the shader was updated via the file name.

-If you would like to use one, Download the repository and rename one of the folders with a date to "shaders" and load it in Minecraft.
+If you would like to use the shader, download it, and rename one of the dates to "shaders" and load it in Minecraft.